Elite Model Management

-Elite Model Management (MM) refers to two independent chain modeling agencies that originated as one in Paris, France in 1972 with subsequent locations in New York, Los Angeles, Miami, London and Toronto.
-In 2004, the agencies in New York, Miami, Los Angeles and Toronto separated forming Elite Model Management North America.
-Elite MM is a subsidiary of Elite World S.A., which main shareholder Silvio Scaglia controls his stake through managing company Elite World Group (EWG) where Elite MM is one of brands along with The Society Management (The Society), Women Management, Supreme Management, and Elite Model Look as well as Women 360 (W360) added in 2019.
-Although Elite Model Management North America and Elite World Group share the logo, they have separate ownership and are not part of a business network.
+Elite Model Management (MM) is a French modeling agency that originated in Paris in 1972.
+Elite MM is a subsidiary of Elite World S.A., whose main shareholder Silvio Scaglia controls his stake through Elite World Group (EWG), a management company where Elite MM is one of brands along with The Society Management, Women Management, Supreme Management, Elite Model Look, and Women 360.
+In 2004, the agencies in New York City, Miami, Los Angeles, and Toronto separated and formed Elite Model Management North America.
+Although Elite Model Management North America and Elite World Group share the same logo, they have separate ownership and are not part of a business network.

 History

-Early years
+Founding

 Elite Model Management was founded in Paris in 1972 by John Casablancas (1942–2013) and Alain Kittler.
 Casablancas was inspired by his then-wife Jeanette Christiansen, former model and Miss Universe from Denmark, to open a model agency.
 Casablancas founded the model agency with his savings.

-Elite Model opened with several high-profile models including Ingmari Lamy; Ann Schaufuss, Clive Arrowsmith's girlfriend; Barry Lategna's wife, Lynn Kohlman; Paula Brenken; and Paris Plannings Emanuelle Dano.
+Elite Model opened with several high-profile models including Ingmari Lamy; Ann Schaufuss, Clive Arrowsmith's girlfriend; Barry Lategan's wife, Lynn Kohlman; Paula Brenken; and Paris Plannings Emanuelle Dano.

-Expansion

 At the time, boutique agencies in Paris and Milan fell out of favor with models due to payment issues.
-Models often found Parisian and Milanese model agencies holding their pay to coerce them into returning without work visas and work.
-British and American based chains gave models the financial security they needed.
+Models often found that Parisian and Milanese agencies were withholding their pay to coerce them into returning without work visas and work.
+British and American-based chains gave models the financial security they needed.

+New York expansion and model wars

 In 1977, Casablancas opened up Elite Models in New York.
 During the 1980s, New York endured the model wars.
 Despite agencies like Wilhelmina Models taking part in these wars, the primary battle was between Elite Models and Ford Models.
+Until 1977, Ford was affiliated with Elite until Elite opened up offices in New York and began stealing Ford's models.
 Models such as Esmé Marshall left Elite for Ford Models.
-Casablancas alleged that Eileen Ford was out to get him and Ford responded with a $32.5 million suit.
-Until 1977, Ford was affiliated with Elite until Elite opened up offices in New York and began stealing Ford's models.
-Due to the death of Wilhelmina Cooper, models were in a panic bouncing from agency to agency.
-Even the highest paid black model at the time Beverly Johnson left Elite for Ford, only to return to Elite a week later.
+Casablancas alleged that Eileen Ford was out to get him, and Ford responded with a $32.5 million suit.
+Due to the death of Wilhelmina Cooper, models were in a panic, bouncing from agency to agency.
+Even the highest-paid Black model at the time, Beverly Johnson, left Elite for Ford, only to return to Elite a week later.
 Models such as Christie Brinkley and Anna Andersen sued Elite after they exited.

+1980s expansion

-In 1981, Elite Models formed a partnership with Models 1 which lasted until 1989.
-By 1983, Elite established the Elite Model Look, which was called The Look of the Year, Competition to rival its competitors Ford's Supermodel of the World Contest.
+In 1981, Elite Models formed a partnership with Models 1, which lasted until 1989.
+By 1983, Elite established the Elite Model Look, known as The Look of the Year, a competition to rival its competitor Ford's Supermodel of the World contest.
 The following year, the company expanded its offices in the U.S. with the formation of Elite Models Chicago, Elite Models Atlanta, Elite Models Los Angeles, Elite Models San Francisco, and Elite Models Miami.
 By 1986, Elite Models had twenty offices worldwide.
 In 1988, Elite opened offices in Milan.